-General Privacy: The School will collect basic information from the Artist, for example: Name, Address, Telephone number, Email address, ICE and Medical information.
+General Privacy: DJW Talent will collect basic information from the Artist, for example: Name, Address, Telephone number, Email address, ICE and Medical information.
 Copy of Passport and a recent in date DBS.
 We also ask for a DJW approved CV / Headshot, Monologue and Self tape.
-The School require the student or parent / guardian to pay fees on time.
+DJW Talent might ask for bank details and require the student or parent / guardian to pay fees on time.
 Failure to meet this requirement will lead to a late payment note, resulting in a re-registration fee.
-The DJW School of Acting is committed to ensuring that your privacy is protected.
+DJW is committed to ensuring that your privacy is protected.
 Any details which you provide about yourself and any personal information which identifies you - such as your name, address, email address or telephone numbers, DBS and passport/driving licence, will only be retained by admin.
 Any information you provide will only be used for the purpose(s) for which you have given your consent, in accordance with UK Data Protection legislation.

-THE DJW SCHOOL OF ACTING COMPLAINTS | CONCERNS | QUESTIONS
+COMPLAINTS | CONCERNS | QUESTIONS

-The DJW School of Acting, Questions, Queries, Concerns, Complaints, Comments or Compliments Procedure:
+DJW Talent, Questions, Queries, Concerns, Complaints, Comments or Compliments Procedure: